stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 of our earth.
 Ten feet from Carter the columns stopped, and as they did so each trumpet flew abruptly to its bearer's thick lips.
 Wild and ecstatic was the blast that followed, and wilder still the cry that chorused just after from dark throats somehow made shrill by strange artifice.

 Then down the wide lane betwixt the two columns a lone figure strode; a tall, slim figure with the young face of an antique Pharaoh, gay with prismatic robes and crowned with a golden pshent that glowed with inherent light.
 Close up to Carter strode that regal figure;
 whose proud carriage and swart features had in them the fascination of a dark god or fallen archangel, and around whose eyes there lurked the languid sparkle of capricious humour.
 It spoke, and in its mellow tones there rippled the mild music of Lethean streams.

-   "Randolph Carter, " said the voice,  "you have come to see the Great Ones whom it is unlawful for men to see.
-Watchers have spoken of this thing, and the Other Gods have grunted as they rolled and tumbled mindlessly to the sound of thin flutes in the black ultimate void where broods the daemon-sultan whose name no lips dare speak aloud.
+_"Randolph Carter"_, said the voice, _"you have come to see the Great Ones whom it is unlawful for men to see.
+Watchers have spoken of this thing, and the Other Gods have grunted as they rolled and tumbled mindlessly to the sound of thin flutes in the black ultimate void where broods the daemon-sultan whose name no lips dare speak aloud."_

-   "When Barzai the Wise climbed Hatheg-Kla to see the Great Ones dance and howl above the clouds in the moonlight he never returned.
+_"When Barzai the Wise climbed Hatheg-Kla to see the Great Ones dance and howl above the clouds in the moonlight he never returned.
 The Other Gods were there, and they did what was expected.
-Zenig of Aphorat sought to reach unknown Kadath in the cold waste, and his skull is now set in a ring on the little finger of one whom I need not name.
+Zenig of Aphorat sought to reach unknown Kadath in the cold waste, and his skull is now set in a ring on the little finger of one whom I need not name."_

-   "But you, Randolph Carter, have braved all things of earth's dreamland, and burn still with the flame of quest.
+_"But you, Randolph Carter, have braved all things of earth's dreamland, and burn still with the flame of quest.
 You came not as one curious, but as one seeking his due, nor have you failed ever in reverence toward the mild gods of earth.
-Yet have these gods kept you from the marvellous sunset city of your dreams, and wholly through their own small covetousness; for verily, they craved the weird loveliness of that which your fancy had fashioned, and vowed that henceforward no other spot should be their abode.
+Yet have these gods kept you from the marvellous sunset city of your dreams, and wholly through their own small covetousness; for verily, they craved the weird loveliness of that which your fancy had fashioned, and vowed that henceforward no other spot should be their abode."_

-   "They are gone from their castle on unknown Kadath to dwell in your marvellous city.
+_"They are gone from their castle on unknown Kadath to dwell in your marvellous city.
 All through its palaces of veined marble they revel by day, and when the sun sets they go out in the perfumed gardens and watch the golden glory on temples and colonnades, arched bridges and silver-basined fountains, and wide streets with blossom-laden urns and ivory statues in gleaming rows.
-And when night comes they climb tall terraces in the dew, and sit on carved benches of porphyry scanning the stars, or lean over pale balustrades to gaze at the town's steep northward slopes, where one by one the little windows in old peaked gables shine softly out with the calm yellow light of homely candles.
+And when night comes they climb tall terraces in the dew, and sit on carved benches of porphyry scanning the stars, or lean over pale balustrades to gaze at the town's steep northward slopes, where one by one the little windows in old peaked gables shine softly out with the calm yellow light of homely candles."_

-   "The gods love your marvellous city, and walk no more in the ways of the gods.
+_"The gods love your marvellous city, and walk no more in the ways of the gods.
 They have forgotten the high places of earth, and the mountains that knew their youth.
 The earth has no longer any gods that are gods, and only the Other Ones from outer space hold sway on unremembered Kadath.
 Far away in a valley of your own childhood, Randolph Carter, play the heedless Great Ones.
 You have dreamed too well, O wise arch-dreamer, for you have drawn dream's gods away from the world of all men's visions to that which is wholly yours;
-having builded out of your boyhood's small fancies a city more lovely than all the phantoms that have gone before.
+having builded out of your boyhood's small fancies a city more lovely than all the phantoms that have gone before."_

-   "It is not well that earth's gods leave their thrones for the spider to spin on, and their realm for the Others to sway in the dark manner of Others.
+_"It is not well that earth's gods leave their thrones for the spider to spin on, and their realm for the Others to sway in the dark manner of Others.
 Fain would the powers from outside bring chaos and horror to you, Randolph Carter, who are the cause of their upsetting, but that they know it is by you alone that the gods may be sent back to their world.
 In that half-waking dreamland which is yours, no power of uttermost night may pursue;
-and only you can send the selfish Great Ones gently out of your marvellous sunset city, back through the northern twilight to their wonted place atop unknown Kadath in the cold waste.
+and only you can send the selfish Great Ones gently out of your marvellous sunset city, back through the northern twilight to their wonted place atop unknown Kadath in the cold waste."_

-   "So, Randolph Carter, in the name of the Other Gods I spare you and charge you to serve my will.
+_"So, Randolph Carter, in the name of the Other Gods I spare you and charge you to serve my will.
 I charge you to seek that sunset city which is yours, and to send thence the drowsy truant gods for whom the dream-world waits.
 Not hard to find is that roseal fever of the gods, that fanfare of supernal trumpets and clash of immortal cymbals, that mystery whose